What is the course format?

-- Psychology - 3 Credit Hours from an Intro or General Psychology, Abnormal Psychology, Clinical Psychology, or Personality Theories/Theories of Counseling
+Psychology: three credit hours from an Intro or General Psychology, Abnormal Psychology, Clinical Psychology, or Personality Theories/Theories of Counseling course

-If you do not currently have these prerequisites met, you may still be accepted into the Master’s in Counseling program on a conditional basis and complete up to one year of graduate work without having all academic prerequisites met, contingent upon admissions committee approval.
+If you do not currently have these prerequisites met, you may still be accepted into the Master of Arts in clinical mental health counseling program on a conditional basis and complete up to one year of graduate work without having all academic prerequisites met, contingent upon admissions committee approval.
 We can assist you in completing these requirements.

 What is the timeline for admissions decisions?

 You may apply at any time.
 Admissions decisions will be made in phases throughout the year until we reach capacity.
 Fall applications must be submitted now later than May 1st for scholarship consideration.
 The final deadline for Fall admission is July 15th.
 The final deadline for Spring admission is December 1st.
-Entry into the Counseling program is permitted at the beginning of the Fall semester in late August and the Spring semester in early January.
-Entry point exceptions may be made for those transferring from another master in counseling program.
+Entry into the counseling program is permitted at the beginning of the fall semester in late August and the spring semester in early January.
+Entry point exceptions may be made for those transferring from another master’s degree counseling program.

 How much counseling experience will I receive in the graduate counseling program?

 Students completing the 60 credit hour program will complete 700 hours of supervised clinical experience.
-You will practice your counseling skills with individuals during your first semester in the Helping Relationships class.
-After foundation courses are completed, you will begin to see clients.
-Students in the residential program on Huntington University’s main campus will see clients in the LifeSpring Counseling Center.
-This Counseling Practicum will be 100 hours of practice with 50% being direct client contact through individuals, couples, families or groups.
+You will practice your counseling skills in class during your first semester.
+After you complete your foundation courses, you will begin to see clients.
+Students taking the residential experience will see clients in the LifeSpring Counseling Center.
+This counseling practicum will provide 100 hours of practice, including 50 hours of direct client contact with individuals, couples, families, or groups.